danishalfattah/automated-deployment-pipeline/README.md

     ```
 3. The push will trigger the Jenkins job automatically.
 4. Monitor the build progress in the Jenkins dashboard.
 5. Once it succeeds, open your browser and navigate to `http://<YOUR_DOCKER_HOST_IP>:8085`.
-You should see your updated web page.
+You should see your updated web page live.